sloveys/Transition_Reduced_Circular_Shift/README.md

 This work was completed as part of my undergrad thesis.
 I would like to thank my professors Rajesh Pereira and Joe Sawada for co-supervising my thesis and contributing to this work.

 We acknowledge the use of IBM Quantum services for this work.
-The views expressed are those of the author, and do not reflect the official policy or position of IBM or the IBM Quantum team
+The views expressed are those of the author, and do not reflect the official policy or position of IBM or the IBM Quantum team.

 # Notes
 I don't know if the C-Reduced, S-Reduced, or T-Reduced patterns are novel.
 If